Juan César Cordero Dávila: Later years

 On January 2, 1953, Cordero returned to Puerto Rico and retook command of the 296th.
 He also resumed his civil work in the housing projects.
-While working as Executive Director of CRUV, he was named Puerto Rico's Adjutant General, replacing Esteves who had retired due to health issues.
+While working as executive director of CRUV, he was named Puerto Rico's Adjutant General, replacing Esteves who had retired due to health issues.
 Cordero took office on October 1, 1958, and was promoted to the rank of Brigadier General.
 On July 6, 1960, Cordero was ascended to the rank of Division General.

 The 65th Infantry was deactivated when it returned to Puerto Rico in 1956.
 General Cordero Dávila, persuaded the Department of the Army to transfer the 65th Infantry from the regular Army to the Puerto Rican National Guard.
 This was the only unit ever transferred from active component Army to the Army Guard.
 He also served as executive director of the Puerto Rico Housing Authority and Housing Coordinator for the Governor of Puerto Rico Luis Muñoz Marín.
 On July 20, 1965, Major General Juan César Cordero Dávila died in an airplane related accident.
 He was buried at the Puerto Rico National Cemetery with full military honors on July 22 and was survived by his wife Elvira Rubell and three children.

 Legacy

 The Government of Puerto Rico named the building which houses the Housing Department of Puerto Rico, located at Avenida Barbosa in Rio Piedras, Puerto Rico The Juan César Cordero Dávila Building in his honor.
 The government also named a public housing project in San Juan after him.
 His son César Narciso would follow in his footsteps, becoming an officer in the PRNG.

+In 2020 Juan César Cordero Dávila was posthumously inducted to the Puerto Rico Veterans Hall of Fame.